-For this set change I tried yet another suggestion, which was to take my breakfast bolus on the old set.
+For this set change, I tried yet another suggestion, which was to take my breakfast bolus on the old set.
 The idea was to give the new set a longer time to start absorbing.

 My blood sugars were pretty good for the morning, with the exception of waking up high.
-I responded well to the correction and I was also pretty accurate for my breakfast bolus.
+I responded well to the correction, and I was also pretty accurate for my breakfast bolus.
 Once I got myself into the target range, I spent most of the morning/early afternoon there.

-Within 2 hours I had skyrocketed up to 321!
+Within 2 hours, I had skyrocketed up to 321!
 Based on no manner of scientific testing whatsoever, I don’t think that what I ate warranted a rise up that far.

 Though it could be something with my insulin/carb ratio – I just don’t think that is the case.
 I’ll have to do more testing.
-Maybe I need to experiment with some other lower carb options as well.
+Maybe I need to experiment with some other lower-carb options as well.

 I worked my way down, not taking any additional corrections.
-I played basketball later in the evening, and there was some strangeness with another real high spike afterwards.
+I played basketball later in the evening, and there was some strangeness with another real high spike afterward.
 I haven’t figured that one out yet.

 I get frustrated with these spikes that always seem to happen on the first meal of the new infusion set.
 I fight with it for the next few hours.
-Then I will often times crash – either from the serial rage bolusing, or it may be from pooling insulin that is finally catching up to me.
+Then I will often times crash – either from the serial rage bolusing or it may be from pooling insulin that is finally catching up to me.
 I haven’t quite nailed it down yet.